PierreZ/fdb-book/src/welcome.md

 ## What This Book Covers

 This book aims to be a comprehensive, up-to-date guide to use FoundationDB features and libraries, appropriate for beginners and old hands alike.

-It is also designed to be an entrypoint towards the FoundationDB's community.
-This is definitely not designed as a replacement for the [official documentation](https://apple.github.io/foundationdb/) or the [forum](https://forums.foundationdb.org/).
+It is designed as **an entrypoint towards the FoundationDB's community**, with links pointing to the [official documentation](https://apple.github.io/foundationdb/) or the [forum](https://forums.foundationdb.org/).

 * The early chapters provide an introduction to FoundationDB, why it may interest you, and what is a layer.
 * The Record-Layer chapter is focusing on the Record-Layer, a Java library to write layers made by Apple.